FrancescoPaoloL/ConfigDoxygen/README.md

 An humble GUI front-end for editing configure doxygen files.
 It's very simple and fast and it was implemented using C# 6.0 under Microsoft .NET Framework 4.6.01055.

+DISCLAIMER:
+    *This is a RC version.
+So -- at the moment -- there are yet many bugs to be fixed!*

 ## Built With

 * [Microsoft Visual Studio Express 2013 for Windows Desktop](https://visualstudio.microsoft.com/vs/older-downloads/)